Legislative updates

 This bill in no way reflects the deep inequities and challenges faced by rural schools.
 Our advocates in the legislature are working to secure some short-term fixes like increases to FY25 Rural Aid and Regional Transportation.
 A long term plan is yet to form.

-The Joint Committee on Education held a hearing on the H.3567/S.2388 An Act to provide a sustainable future for rural schools on Monday, October 30th, 2023.
-Click the button below to learn more.
+On October 30th, 2023, the Joint Committee on Education held a hearing on the H.3567/S.2388 An Act to provide a sustainable future for rural schools.
+Click the button below to learn more and review videos of the testimony offered.

 ARCHIVES: About H.3567/S.2388: An Act to provide a sustainable future for rural schools